pg-sharding/jdbc-spqr/README.md

-# JDBC-PostgreSQL-SimpleExample
+# SPQR JDBC

-Very simple example of JDBC with PostgreSQL.
+Simple tool for testing SPQR compatibility with JDBC.